sudeepb02/awesome-erc8004/README.md

 ### Specification Status

 **Q: What is the current status of the ERC-8004 specification?**
-A: ERC-8004 is actively under development with a stable version (v2.0) planned for release on October 3, 2025.
-This will be followed by a reference implementation on October 10, 2025.
-The specification has strong community support with 200+ builders and active development from multiple teams.
+A: ERC-8004 is in peer review status with a complete specification available.
+The protocol includes three operational registries (Identity, Reputation, and Validation) and has strong community support with builders actively developing implementations.

-**Q: When will the stable version be available?**
-A: The stable ERC-8004 Spec v2.0 is scheduled for release on October 3, 2025, with the reference implementation following on October 10, 2025.
-October 2025 is designated as "Build Month" with various hackathons and workshops to support implementation efforts.
+**Q: What does ERC-8004 v1 include?**
+A: The current specification includes:

+- Complete smart contract interfaces for all three registries
+- ERC-721 compatible Identity Registry with metadata support
+- Comprehensive feedback system with on-chain scoring (0-100) and off-chain metadata
+- Validation framework supporting crypto-economic and crypto-verification models
+- Full compatibility with A2A Protocol and MCP endpoints
+- Deployment-ready smart contract specifications

 ### Technical Implementation